felipemeriga/next-typescript-redux-template/README.md

 As each of the export components in the [pages](./pages) folder, will act as a static page, so now we need to inject the Redux store with a wrapper in each of the exported components, whose we want to use Redux capabilities.

-Also this template has the capability of being deployed in two different platforms, Vercel and AWS(Serverless Framework)
+Also this template has the capability of being deployed in two different platforms, Vercel and AWS(Serverless Framework).

 ## ⚙️ Technologies and Tools